Garrett County, Maryland: Airport

 Garrett County Airport (2G4) is a general aviation airport surrounded by the mountains of Western Maryland.
 The airport enhances the region's tourist industry and provides emergency air service evacuation and landing facilities for general aviation.

 Media

 Garrett County is part of the Pittsburgh, Pennsylvania television market.
 KDKA-TV and WTAE-TV in Pittsburgh, Pennsylvania, and WJAC-TV in Johnstown, Pennsylvania serves Oakland, the county seat.
-Oakland also has an educational television station (by way of PBS member station WGPT, part of state-wide Maryland Public Television; it also serves Pittsburgh-based member station WQED).
+Oakland also has an educational television station (by way of PBS member station WGPT, part of state-wide Maryland Public Television; it is also served by Pittsburgh-based member station WQED).

 It has a weekly newspaper, the Garrett County Republican, which was purchased by NCWV Media in 2017.

 Events

 Annual events include the Autumn Glory Festival, the Scottish Highland Festival, and the Garrett County Agricultural Fair.